CoEDL/elpis-wiki/tasks.md

-# Kaldi Pipeline tasks

-**Please note that these recipes are for version 0.2, they need to be updated for the latest version.**
+**Please note that these tasks are for version 0.2, they need to be updated for the latest version.**

 The pipeline uses a program in the Docker container named [task](https://github.com/go-task/task) to run Python scripts for data cleaning and preparation, and to organise the cleaned data into the folders that Kaldi expects.